The Curse of the Werewolf: Comic

 The film was adapted into a 15-page comic strip for the January 1978 issue of the magazine The House of Hammer (volume 1, # 10, published by General Book Distribution).
 It was drawn by John Bolton from a script by Steve Moore.
 The cover of the issue featured a painting by Brian Lewis as Leon in human and werewolf forms.

-In popular culture

-Many of the characters in Joe Dante's 1981 werewolf movie The Howling are named after the directors of werewolf films.
-Belinda Balaski's character Terri Fisher is named for Terence Fisher.

-The Curse of the Werewolf is also referred to obliquely in John Landis's 1981 werewolf movie An American Werewolf in London when David Kessler (David Naughton) asks Alex Price (Jenny Agutter) "Did you ever see The Wolf Man?" and Alex replies, "Is that the one with Oliver Reed?"

-In Metal Gear Solid 3: Snake Eater, it's one of the many movies that Para-Medic (Heather Halley) recommends to Naked Snake (David Hayter).